 In 2000, Hungary celebrated 1,000 years since its conversion to Christianity.
 However, Hungarian people have now mostly lost contact with the gospel.
 They seek answers to life’s problems in material possessions, personal pleasures, alcohol, and false religions.
 Occult activity and Eastern mysticism, pagan witchcraft, ancient Magyar shamanism, Tibetan Buddhism, or a mix of these various spiritual ideas all increased in recent years.
 But mostly, people tend toward a non-religious approach that seeks material gain and personal pleasure.
 Ask God to expose all false teaching and empty philosophies, and to reveal Christ as the truth in this historically Christian nation.

 Disillusion, dissatisfaction and upheaval against the government and economy in particular often characterize life in Hungary.
-The 1956 uprising and widespread demonstrations in 2006 and following demonstrate the desire for a better state of affairs.
-Political scandal has brought much disappointment and skepticism.
-Pray for elected officials, that they would look past political point-scoring, root out the widespread corruption and labour toward improving life for the whole nation.
+The 1956 uprising, as well as widespread demonstrations in 2006 and thereafter, demonstrate the strong desire for a better state of affairs.
+Political scandal has brought much disappointment and scepticism.
+The President's emphasis on Hungary's Christian heritage and culture might actually serve to damage the perception of Christianity due to his own increasingly anti-democratic, illiberal reputation.
+Pray for all elected officials, that they would look past their political agencies, root out the widespread corruption, and labour toward improving life for the whole nation.

 The Church's impact in Hungary is uneven and inadequate.
 Some parts of the country are much more alive than others.
 Within the major denominations, including Catholic and Reformed, are vibrant charismatic and renewal movements.
 Independent and emerging churches are growing, but trust and unity need to be built between these and the traditional churches.
 In all groups, positive holiness and spiritual maturity are real needs.
 In Budapest, believers are blessed with many churches, but they often church-hop rather than commit to one congregation.
 Apathy and worldliness, as in so many lands, are challenges, even for evangelicals.
 Pray for unity, trust and cooperation to flourish among churches, and for the Holy Spirit to bring revival and renewal to all expressions of God's family.